lupyuen/lupyuen.github.io/src/uname.md

   c0000004: 82aa  mv  t0, a0
 ```

-But ugh NuttX Build has unhelpfully __Discarded the Debug Symbols__ from our NuttX App, making it hard to digest.
+But ugh NuttX Build has unhelpfully __Discarded the Debug Symbols__ from our Hello App ELF, making it hard to digest.

 _How to recover the Debug Symbols?_